UX Design: How to Make the Interface Effort-Saving

 5. Care about general page scannability

-As it was already mentioned, users don’t usually read and observe all the content on the page or screen from the starting point: instead, they start from quick scanning to understand if it contains something they need or want.
+As mentioned earlier, users don’t usually read or observe all the content on a page or screen from the start; instead, they start with a quick scan to see if it contains something they need or want.
 This significant domain of user research is massively supported by Nielsen Norman Group and provides designers and usability specialists with a better understanding of user behavior and interactions.
 Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.

 Among the following common models, you’ll find Z-Pattern, Zig-Zag pattern, and F-Pattern.
 Let’s check what are the schemes for them.